nathansamsel/mnist_neural_network/README.md

 >>> training_data, validation_data, test_data = mnist_loader.load_data_wrapper()
 ```

 #### Instantiate a network.
-Note: If you intend to load a network, make sure to instantiate a network of the same size of what is to be loaded.
+Note: If you intend to load a network, make sure to instantiate a network of the same size as what is to be loaded.
 Default shown below

 ```python
 >>> network = neural_net.Net([784, 30, 10])